jmatsu/danger-apkstats/README.md

 `gem install danger-apkstats` or add `danger-apkstats` to your Gemfile.

-Please specify the path of apkanalyzer in your Dangerfile.
+Please include `apkanalyzer` in your PATH or specify the path of apkanalyzer in your Dangerfile.

 ```ruby
 apkstats.apkanalyzer_path='/path/to/apkanalyzer'
 ```

-`ANDROID_HOME` has been officially deprecated. `ANDROID_SDK_ROOT` is similar to `ANDROID_HOME` but differs actually.
-And also, the change indicated the possibility of further deprecations and/or breaking changes in the Android SDK structure.
+NOTE: Inferring the path of apkanalyzer by using ANDROID_HOME and/or ANDROID_SDK_ROOT will be removed since version 0.4.

 ## Usage